roadfoodr/tinware/prompts/tinware-FSD-current.md

 #### 5.3.3 Retry Option
 - After "No More Words" is selected, a "Retry" button becomes visible
-- When clicked, it resets the game state using the current answer set, allowing the user to try again with the same word
+- When clicked, it resets the game state using the current scenario, allowing the user to try again with the same word set

 ### 5.4 Transition to Next Word
-- Brief transition period (300ms) where input is disabled
+- Brief transition period (defined in CONFIG.GAME.TRANSITION_DELAY_MS) where input is disabled
-- New word stem is selected and displayed
+- New scenario is selected and displayed

 ### 5.5 Retry Transition
-- Brief transition period (300ms) where input is disabled
+- Brief transition period (defined in CONFIG.GAME.TRANSITION_DELAY_MS) where input is disabled
-- Same word stem is reset and displayed
+- Same scenario is reset and displayed

 ### 5.6 Message Display Hierarchy
 - Messages are displayed in the following order of priority: